This position has recently been accreted by UPTE HX and will be a part of that union moving forward.

 Advanced knowledge and understanding of clinical counseling principles, methods, procedures, and standards.
 Advanced knowledge of a specific counseling domain.
 Knowledge and experience providing time-limited counseling or brief psychotherapy, evaluation, diagnosis, and crisis intervention.

-Demonstrated expertise working with Asian, Pacific Islander, Middle Eastern, or Desi American student populations and students of color, including proven success addressing their social/ecological and psychological experiences and dynamics on campus to foster their matriculation and academic achievements
+Expertise working with Black/African-American students and students of color, including proven success addressing their social/ecological and psychological experiences and dynamics on campus to foster their matriculation and academic achievements

 Demonstrated skill in assessing and effectively managing mental health emergencies, risk and disposition through case management and efficient follow up

 Advanced ability to develop and present educational programs and / or workshops.
-Proven ability to develop and implement culturally proficient, responsive, and effective outreach programs and provide consultation, mental health promotion, and preventative psycho-educational outreach services.
-Group facilitation skills to lead meetings and groups.
+Proven ability to develop and implement culturally proficient, responsive, and effective outreach programs and provide consultation, mental health promotion, and preventative psycho-educati

 UC San Diego is an academic powerhouse and economic engine, recognized as one of the top 8 public universities by U.S. News and World Report.
 Innovation is central to who we are and what we do.
 Here, students learn that knowledge isn't just acquired in the classroom - life is their laboratory.
 UC San Diego's rich academic portfolio includes six undergraduate colleges, five academic divisions and five graduate and professional schools.
 The university's award-winning scholars are experts at the forefront of their fields with an impressive track record for achieving scientific, medical and technological breakthroughs.